SharpDevOps10/SelfAssessment/Skills/Programming.md

   - polyfill: 🖐️ used
   - debugger: 🖐️ used
   - garbage collection: 🖐️ used
-  - refactoring: 🖐️ used
+  - refactoring: 🙋 explained
-  - code review: 🖐️ used
+  - code review: 🙋 explained
-  - antipatterns: 🎓 known
+  - antipatterns: 🙋 explained
   - paradigm: 🖐️ used
   - algorithm: 🖐️ used
   - magic numbers: 🎓 known